 Now, look where you’re standing.
 Have you ever wondered about the building you’re in, and whether it, too, came out of a box?

 Also known as offsite construction, prefabricated (or prefab) construction is the practice of assembling parts of a structure in a manufacturing site, and transporting them to a different location.
 One prefab construction method is the idea of assembling building structures like furniture, also known as kit-of-parts construction.
-With this technique, building elements no longer need special on-site processing or handling, reducing the installation time, materials wasted, and risks of accidents.
+By using this prefab construction technique, building elements no longer need special on-site processing or handling; reducing the installation time, materials wasted, and risks of accidents.
+In the ever-evolving world of sustainable construction, prefabrication is helping to save time, waste, and the environment.

 The IKEA-ization of buildings and parts is generating hype in the industry; with more and more owners adopting prefabricated construction methods.
-From McDonald’s shopfronts to residential bathrooms, prefab structures are popping up everywhere — including in Arizona, where six chicken aviaries were assembled by Ag Installers.
+From McDonald’s shopfronts to residential bathrooms, prefab structures are popping up everywhere — including in Arizona, where six chicken aviaries were assembled by Texan construction company, Ag Installers.
 How did they do it?
-Here are four ways Ag Installers use Fieldwire for successful prefab construction projects:
+Here are four ways Ag Installers use Fieldwire’s construction management software for successful prefab projects:

 1. Simple inventory management